Choosing a Research Project

 Choosing a Presentation Format

 - Students may present their research as either oral or poster presentations at the conference, depending on their own preferences or those of their Department.
+The same project may not be submitted as both oral and poster format.

 - Students should first check with their Department Liaison to determine if there is a preferred format.